 How to Stay Healthy on an Airplane

 Whether you are flying down south to escape a northern winter or flying across the world on a trip of a lifetime, there is nothing worse than getting sick once you arrive at your destination.
-And with the pandemic, healthy air travel is more important than ever.
+With the recent COVID-19 pandemic, passengers are prioritizing healthy air travel more than ever.
 Many travelers have been focused on COVID-19, but there are other ways you can become ill on a flight.
-Luckily, some steps can be taken to keep yourself – and those around you – healthy on an airplane.
+Luckily, some steps can be taken to ensure healthy air travel for yourself and those around you.

 Sleep Well and Get Plenty of Rest